SAMPRATIKSHYA/SAMPRATIKSHYA.github.io/content/authors/admin/_index.md

     url: https://www.nitrkl.ac.in/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include biosensors, medical devices and biologically modified cat boys😉.
+bio: My research interests include biosensors, medical devices, diagnostic techniques, imaging and instrumentations.

 # Interests to show in About widget
 interests:
   - Biosensors
   - Medical devices
   - Medical diagnosis
+  - Medical Imaging and Instrumentation

 # Education to show in About widget
 education: